 Metropolitan Opera House:

 The Met’s immense chandelier, a gift from the Austrian government, is another iconic feature.
-The chandelier, along with the lobby’s starburst fixtures, was designed by Hans Harald Rath of the Viennese firm Lobmeyr and are meant to evoke a celestial theme, adding to the dramatic effect.
+The chandelier, along with the lobby’s starburst fixtures, was designed by Hans Harald Rath of the Viennese firm Lobmeyr and is meant to evoke a celestial theme, adding to the dramatic effect.

 Met Opera Today: